Abbas-Asad/API/README.md

 ## Purpose
 To provide a **one-stop knowledge hub** for learning and working with APIs, useful for both beginners and experienced developers.

----

-Feel free to contribute by opening an issue or pull request!